pranav1994/hello-world/README.md

 # hello-world
-Just want to know what this github is all about.Hello world is the shit.
+Just want to know what this github is all about.
+My name is Pranav.
+I want to learn programming